Fixing The Google Maps ‘For Development Purposes Only’ Error

 See Google’s full pricing table

 The most popular type of map used for business websites is the dynamic map which is charged at $7 per 1000 page views.
 With the $200 of free usage a month, a website can have up to 28,000 views of pages containing this type of map per month for free.
-Please note that the pricing is done by page views rather than by visitor.
+It’s worth noting that the pricing is done by page views rather than by visitor.
 If you feature a map on multiple pages of your website then every page view will count towards your total, even if a single user is visiting multiple pages.

 What will you pay for Google Maps?